The Ultimutt Staffordshire Bull Terrier Handbook

 Staffordshire Bull Terrier diet

 As with all dogs, a balanced and nutritious diet is key to health, energy and longevity.
-High-quality dog food is essential, and ingredients to look out for include animal protein (meat, poultry or fish), healthy fats (such as fish oil or flaxseed), carbohydrates from wholesome sources (sweet potatoes, barley etc.) and any fruit or vegetables on top of that.
-Cockapoos can digest grains, but if your dog shows signs of grain sensitivity then you can choose a grain-free option.
+Ingredients to look out for include high quality animal protein (meat, poultry or fish), healthy fats (such as fish oil or flaxseed), carbohydrates from wholesome sources (sweet potatoes, barley etc.) and any dog-safe fruit or vegetables on top of that.
 When you’re feeding your Staffy puppy, 3-4 times per day is advisable.
 Frequent meals will help support their rapid growth.

 Why we recommend fresh for a Staffordshire Bull Terrier